 Turn the lathe machine on, making sure it is at the lowest speed setting.

 Begin moving the cutting edge of your tool parallel to the rotation of the work piece.
 Continue along the length of the piece.

 To smooth your work, increase your lathe speed and hold your cutting tool so it barely contacts the wood.

-For a professional standard introduction to wood turning with the capacity for extension later, I would choose the Woodturning Lathe – Cast Iron 5 Speed by Rutlands.
+For a professional standard introduction to woodturning with the capacity for extension later, we would choose the Rutlands Cast Iron 5 Speed Woodturning Lathe.